2 Women Killed, Dog Injured In Dorchester Stabbing

 BOSTON (CBS) – Two women were fatally stabbed Sunday afternoon inside a Dorchester home.
 It happened just before 12:30 p.m. on Taft Street.

 One woman was pronounced dead at the scene.
-A second woman was rushed to Boston Medical Center, but did not survive.READ MORE: Massachusetts Reports 768 New COVID Cases, 4 Additional Deaths
+A second woman was rushed to Boston Medical Center, but did not survive.READ MORE: Mitt Romney Booed At Utah GOP Convention, Censure Vote Fails

+“We saw two people get taken out on stretchers and get put into the ambulance,” said Alex Moschetto, who lives in the neighborhood.

+Neighbors told WBZ-TV one victim was a grandmother, and the other was her daughter.

 A dog was hurt in the attack as well.
 Two children were taken to an area hospital for evaluation, but were uninjured.